 I love God.
 I love my family.
 In that order.
 You might raise an eyebrow to that, but it’s true.
 We have chosen to put God right in the middle of everything in our life.
 He has become the basis for all decisions we make.
 “Will this please God?” is an incredibly common phrase to hear in our home.
 Now… I won’t lie to you – it hasn’t always been that way.
-It wasn’t until this last year that we really took a hard look in the mirror and decided it was time for real change… The year 2016 was rough for many people, but it was a year of awakening for my family.
-It was a year filled with many tears, but so much hope and love.
-We brought home a beautiful baby boy.
-We worked very hard on our marriage.
+It wasn’t until this last year that we really took a hard look in the mirror and decided it was time for real change… The last couple of years have been rough for many people, but they’ve been years of awakening and refining for my family.
+They were years filled with tears, but so much hope and love.
+We brought home a beautiful baby boy in 2016.
+We’ve worked very hard on our marriage.
 We started really communicating better about our finances.
 And we reignited the flames in our hearts for God.
-2016 was an amazing year for my family.
-Thank you, God.
+God has been so good to us.

 I want to leave you with a simple prayer that helped us through many of our hard times as we were beginning the painful process of opening our hearts to God once again: